 With web design, we tend to find a new implementation of something ‘cool’ every month or so.
 Scrolling effects went from entire parallax scrolling sites to small parallax slides.
 Viewing sites on phones went from a separate mobile theme to responsive web design to “why don’t you just make an app?” in a matter of months.

 In a few days, lots of people will sit at their desks and gather their thoughts.
 They’ll scroll through a bunch of website showcases and sift through Dribbble to find some things they like.
 They will bookmark some things, scribble down some notes and dump it all into a WordPress blog.
-Before they hit the publish button, they’ll proofread it and submit a guide to the world of the trendiest trends for web design in 2014.
+Before they hit the publish button, they’ll proofread it and submit a guide to the world of the trendiest trends for web design.

 Pay them no attention.
 If you want to stand out, then you have to stand out.
 No matter the purpose of a website, there’s room to do things differently.
 You don’t believe it?
-Let’s take a look
+Let’s take a look.

 The Garden Edit